lxwulf/PROJECT-323/README.md

 ## What is when I'm brave enough?

 No one would stop you from trying.
 Keep in mind to look into the `var` folder of each `*-ROLE` folder for proper configuration of the `*-ROLE` itself.
-Don't forget the `group_vars` folder, which you need to make by your own, and it's not included in this repo.
-More information in the `*-ROLE` folders itself.
+The host variable are in my ssh-config file and in `./group_vars/hostgroupname.yml` which is not included.
+You can setup your own file which must have the same name as the group defined in the `hosts` file.
 Also, you should expect to do more configuration as I need to do because I had set up it for my environment.

 ## What kind of environment are you talking about?